micmejia/bible-dump/NKJV/Proverbs/Prov 1.md

 The proverbs of Solomon the son of David, king of Israel:

 ###### 2
-To know wisdom and instruction, To [^a]perceive the words of understanding,
+To know wisdom and instruction, To perceive the words of understanding,

 ###### 3
 To receive the instruction of wisdom, Justice, judgment, and equity;